Statuses in Latin with translation. Quotes in Latin with translation

 End crowns the work.

-Wed from Russian proverb "The end is the crown of business."
+Wed. from Russian proverb “The end is the crown of the matter.”

-Joy is often the beginning of our sorrow (Ovid).
+Joys are often the beginning of our sorrows (Ovid).

 60. Habent sua fata libelli.